My First Expedition-Pico Da Neblinas

 Having the Time of Our Lives

-Before the Amazon expedition, I stayed with some Brazilian friends in Rio, Maceio, Recife and in Fortaleza.
-My friends graciously hosted me in their beachside houses and showed me a great time.
-I spent my time jogging on the beach, teaching English courses, and I attended Carnival in Fortaleza.
-I was having the time of my life and then my friends from the USA joined me and things became even more fun.
+Before setting off on the Amazon expedition, I spent time with Brazilian friends in Rio, Maceió, Recife, and Fortaleza.
+They graciously hosted me in their beachside homes and went out of their way to show me a great time.
+My days were spent jogging along the beach, teaching English classes, and immersing myself in the vibrant energy of Brazil.

 At our Brazilian friend’s beach house near Recife